daos-stack/daos/docs/release/support_matrix_v2_0.md

 below assume a non-blocking, RDMA-capable fabric.
 Most scaling tests so far have been performed on InfiniBand fabrics with the libfabric `verbs`provider.

-DAOS scaling targets (order of magnitude):
+DAOS scaling targets
+(these are order of magnitude figures that indicate what the DAOS architecture should support - see below for the scales at which DAOS 2.0 has been validated):
 * DAOS client nodes in a DAOS system:   10<sup>6</sup> (hundreds of thousands)
 * DAOS servers in a DAOS system:        10<sup>3</sup> (thousands)
 * DAOS engines per DAOS server:         10<sup>0</sup> (less than ten)